Imballinst/married/README.md

 # married

 A simple time ticker to count how long have I been married, so when things are getting hard, I can look back and see how far we have gotten together.
-I want to show people that the husband and wife of a certain household **can** have a longlasting emotional affection, which will have a positive impact on their children.
+I want to show people that husband and wife of a certain household **can** have a longlasting emotional affection, which will have a positive impact on their children.

 I want to build a harmonious family.
-A family, no matter where they live, they will always call it home, because a home is not the place itself.
+A family, no matter where we live, we will always call it home.
+This is because a home is not tied to a physical space.
 It is the people.
-In the future, I want me, my wife, and _our_ children to always have a place to come back **home** and feel safe inside.
+In the future, I want me, my wife, and _our_ children to always have a place to come back **home** and feel safe inside, physically and emotionally.

 ## LICENSE